-- Utilize concepts of cost control, purchasing, receiving, quality standards, profit, and staffing costs. - Describe and apply the principles of nutrition to maximize nutrient retention in baking preparation. - Demonstrate supervisory skills and abilities utilizing critical-thinking skills
+- Utilize concepts of cost control, purchasing, receiving, quality standards, profit, and staffing costs. - Describe and apply the principles of nutrition to maximize nutrient retention in baking preparation. - Demonstrate supervisory skills and abilities utilizing critical-thinking skills.

 Math and writing placement are unique to each student and are determined during the admissions and intake advising process.
 Additional math or writing courses may be required prior to taking the math or writing program requirements in this degree.
-For more information on placement methods used, visit our college placement policy here (p.
-11).